 TDE can be enabled for an instance but not for a key or a database.

-TDE encrypts RDB files that are written to disks, such as dump.rdb.
+TDE encrypts data files written to disks (RDB backup files, such as dump.rdb).

-Instances that have TDE enabled cannot be restored from the recycle bin.
+Instances for which TDE is enabled cannot be restored from the recycle bin.

 Procedure

-- Log on to the ApsaraDB for Redis console and go to the Instances page.
+Log on to the console and go to the Instances page.
 In the top navigation bar, select the region in which the instance is deployed.
 Then, find the instance and click its ID.

-In the left-side navigation pane, click TDE Settings.
+In the navigation pane on the left, click TDE Settings.

-Turn on the switch next to TDE Status to enable TDE.
+Turn on the switch next to TDE Status.

 NoteIf an earlier minor version is used, the switch is dimmed.
-For more information about how to view and update the minor version, see Update the minor version.
+For information about how to view and update the minor version of an instance, see Update the minor version and proxy version.

 In the dialog box that appears, select Use Automatically Generated Key or Use Custom Key, and then click OK.

 Figure 2.
-Select key type for enabling TDE
+Select a key type for enabling TDE

-NoteThe first time you enable TDE for an instance within your Alibaba Cloud account, follow the instructions on the page to grant the required permissions by using the AliyunRdsInstanceEncryptionDefaultRole role.
-KMS can be used only after the authorization is complete.
+NoteThe first time you enable TDE for an instance within your Alibaba Cloud account, follow the instructions on the page to assign the AliyunRdsInstanceEncryptionDefaultRole role.
+After the authorization is complete, you can use the related key services.

-For more information about how to create a custom key, see Create a CMK.
+For information about how to create a custom key, see Create a key.

 Related API operations